arun5493/Twitter_Sentiment_Analysis/README.md

 ## Basic Twitter Sentiment Analytics using Apache Spark Streaming APIs and Python
-Python application for sentiment analysis on live twitter feed using Apache Spark, Kafka
+Python application for sentiment analysis on live twitter feed using Apache Spark and Apache Kafka

 ### Summary